torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

 just lazy enough to not add one.
 This test should run a good bit faster, unless you gave it fake credentials, which might make it hang.

-*The `tweetstream` gem uses `EventMachine`, which isn't very robust in the face of errors and could cause JBoss processes to hang around.
-Kill 'em if you see 'em.
-Hopefully, we'll have that figured out before we release 2.x.
-To avoid hangs in your EventMachine app, validate the input you pass to it.*
+*Unnecessary Aside:* The `tweetstream` gem uses `EventMachine`, which isn't very robust in the face of errors and could cause JBoss processes to hang until forcibly killed.
+Hopefully, we'll have that figured out before we release 2.x, but to avoid hangs in your EventMachine-based app, validate the input you pass to it.

+Ok, that's it.
+We're done!
+You installed TorqueBox.
+You installed an app.
+You ran tests that deployed your *REAL APP* and then interacted with it just like a *REAL USER* might.

+Pretty sweet, right?

 # Wait...
 What?

+Here's what we did in order to make the above work... assuming it did work for you, of course.

 To the web app in the `twitter/` directory of the demo, I did three
 things: